Want to work in Australia?

 Skilled Independent Visa (subclass 189)

 If you have skills that are in shortage in Australia, the Skilled Independent visa offers permanent residency with no sponsor required.
-Since this visa is designed to fill skill shortage areas, you will need to nominate an occupation on the Skilled Occupations List and pass a points test.
+Since this visa is designed to fill skill shortage areas, you will need to nominate an occupation on the relevant skilled occupation list and pass a points test.

 Skilled Nominated Visa (subclass 190)

 This visa is the same as the subclass 189 but is nominated by an Australian State or Territory.
-Additional criteria for this visa include meeting the State or Territory requirements such as a nomination for an occupation on the Consolidated Sponsored Occupation List (CSOL).
+Additional criteria for this visa include meeting the State or Territory requirements such as a nomination for an occupation on the relevant skilled occupation list.

 Skilled Regional (Provisional) Visa (subclass 489)